Rutherther/vhdl-i2c/doc/index.md

 So far if the scl generator entity detects an error (that it cannot get the line high), it will produce a signal to say that, but this signal is not utilized in the FSM entity for the master.
-That means if the line stays low indefinitely, the master will become stuck without notifying the application about a possible problem.
-One of the slave devices could be erroneously holding down the line.
+That means if the line stays low indefinitely (possibly due to a failing slave device), the master will become stuck without notifying the application about a possible problem.

 The ``master`` entity supports only one frequency for ``scl`` for now.
-That could be changed by passing in an array of values instead of one generic argument.
+That could be changed by passing in an array of values instead of one generic argument for saying how many cycles to keep ``scl`` stable.
-Then it could be chosen by index, and changed in runtime when the index would be set as an input port.
+Then it could be chosen by an input port that would act as an index.

 The simulation currently uses blocking procedures for testing.
 These procedures are called from the top level simulation entities.
-This makes it hard to test some of the features such as verifying whether error signal became high at the correct``scl`` edge.
+This makes it hard to test some of the features such as verifying whether error signal became high at the correct ``scl`` edge.
 It's also quite hard to test having multiple devices on the bus sending data simultaneously.
 That could come in handy to test arbitration.
-Both of these could be overcome by adding i2c behavioral modules, and instead of generating the ``scl`` and ``sda`` from the top level testing entity, they would be generated by these behavioral models.
+Both of these could be overcome by adding I2C behavioral modules, and instead of generating the ``scl`` and ``sda`` from the top level testing entity, they would be generated by these behavioral models.
 The top level entity would just notify the behavioral models to start generating or expect the